cholsten/Portfolio/README.md

 ## About Me

 I'm Catherine, a healthcare provider turned analyst.
-I use the domain knowledge I've gained from working as a clinician in multiple settings, along with my technical skills to help healthcare organizations use data to make smart decisions and meet goals.
+I bring together the domain knowledge I've gained from working as a clinician in multiple settings, along with my technical skills to help healthcare organizations use data to make smart decisions and meet goals.

 Here are a few of my recent projects.